VovaK0-23/aoc2022/d14_r/README.md

 ## Quick Start
 - install [R](https://cran.r-project.org/mirrors.html) and make sure `Rscript` is availible in `$PATH`
 - `$ make`
-  - You can run `$ make gif` to create a visualizatio
+  - You can run `$ make gif` to create a visualization

 ### Important
 Current solution takes approx 3 min without visualization, 7 with visualization